On the asymptotics of constrained exponential random graphs: An application

-as a test function.
+where $p$ and $q$ are constants taking values between $0$ and $1$.
+Suppose $t(\tilde{h})>0$.
+Then by the continuity of $t$ and the boundedness of $I$, $\lim_{i \rightarrow \infty}\psi^{e,\beta_2^{(i)}}=-\infty$.
+But this is impossible since $\psi^{e, \beta_2^{(i)}}$ is uniformly bounded below, as can be seen by considering the symmetric bipodal graphon $h$ with $p=2e$ and $q=0$ as a test function, which corresponds to a complete bipartite graph with $1-2e$ fraction of edges randomly deleted.
 Thus $t(\tilde{h})=0$.
-The rest of the proof will utilize the following useful features of $s(e, t)$ derived in Radin and Sadun \cite{RS1,RS}: for $e\le 1/2$, $s(e, 0)=-I(2e)/2$ and this maximum is achieved only at the reduced graphon $\tilde{h}$ (\ref{h}), corresponding to a complete bipartite graph with $1-2e$ fraction of edges randomly deleted.
-Moreover, for any $e\in[0,1]$ and for $t\leq e^3$,
+The rest of the proof will utilize the following useful features of $s(e, t)$ derived in Radin and Sadun \cite{RS1} \cite{RS}.
+From the convexity of $I$, Theorem 4.1 in \cite{RS1} finds that for $e\le 1/2$, $s(e, 0)=-I(2e)/2$ and this maximum is achieved only at the reduced symmetric bipodal graphon $\tilde{h}$ depicted above.
+Further utilizing properties of the Hermitian trace class operator, Theorem 1.1 in \cite{RS} states that for any $e\in[0,1]$ and for $t\leq e^3$,

 for some $c=c(e)>0$.
 Thus we have

 while (\ref{2/3}) implies that for $\beta_2>-c(e)$ and $t<e^3$,

 In other words, the constant graphon $h \equiv e$ still yields the maximum value for (\ref{etsetmax}) for these small values of $\beta_2$.
 Thus regarded as a function of $\beta_2$, $\psi^{e,\beta_2}$ is constant on the interval $(-c(e),0)$ and $\psi^{e,\beta_2}=-I(e)$.
 This shows that $\psi^{e,\beta_2}$ must lose its analyticity at at least one $\beta_2$ as $\beta_2$ varies from $0$ to $-\infty$, since otherwise we would have